On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

 \subsubsection{Opacity correction in MCs}

 Motivated by the large extent of optically thick regions in MCs (Fig.~\ref{fig:tau}), we suggest a method to improve the accuracy of $N_\rmn{HI, obs}$: A significant underestimation occurs in the high-N$_\rmn{HI}$/high-optical depth regions of the MCs, where Eq.~\ref{eq:tau_HISA} yields no result for $\tau_\rmn{HISA}$ any more and velocity channels have to be omitted (see Fig.~\ref{fig:Tdip_Nratio}).
-Hence, for these velocity channels we use an optical depth set by the typical rms noise ($\Delta T$) of the observation, which is given by $\tau_\rmn{HISA, noise}$ (Eq.~\ref{eq:deltatau}), e.g. for \mbox{$T_\rmn{HISA}$ = 40 K} and the adopted noise of 3~K (Section~\ref{sec:obs_effects}), we obtain $\tau_\rmn{HISA, noise}$ = 2.6.
+Hence, for these velocity channels we use an optical depth set by the typical rms noise ($\Delta T$) of the observation, which is given by $\tau_\rmn{HISA, noise}$ (Eq.~\ref{eq:deltatau}), e.g. for \mbox{$T_\rmn{HISA}$ = 40 K} and the adopted noise of 3~K (Section~\ref{sec:obs_effects}), we obtain \mbox{$\tau_\rmn{HISA, noise}$ = 3.0}.
 We emphasise that this estimate is still a conservative estimate as the actual optical depth is likely to be higher.
 A similar approach is also followed by \citet{Bihr15} for HI emission maps.
+We note that this approach has to be considered under the premise that, as shown before, a constant value of $T_\rmn{HISA}$ over the entire map is an oversimplification, which in addition does also not account for the temperature variations along the LOS (see Section~\ref{sec:HI_temp}).

 The obtained column density maps are shown in Fig.~\ref{fig:HI_map_added} in Appendix~\ref{sec:appendixa}.
 As can be seen, $N_\rmn{HI, obs}$ in the denser parts of the MCs is represented better than before (compare with Fig.~\ref{fig:HI_map}).
 In the very densest parts, however, $N_\rmn{HI, real}$ is still significantly underestimated.
 This is also visible in Fig.~\ref{fig:N_real_vs_obs_added}, where we show the mean values of $N_\rmn{HI, obs}$ for all MCs and directions at 2~Myr using this correction.
 There is an improvement in all areas compared to the case without any correction (see Fig.~\ref{fig:N_real_vs_obs}).
 However, $N_\rmn{HI, real}$ can still be underestimated by a factor of a few to $\sim$10.
-Hence, the suggested method has a moderate impact on increasing the accuracy, which we, as stated before, attribute to the fact that the assumed value of $\tau_\rmn{HISA, noise}$ is most likely lower than the real optical depth.
+Hence, the suggested method has only a moderate impact on increasing the accuracy, both due to the non-isothermality of the HI gas and the fact that $\tau_\rmn{HISA, noise}$ is most likely lower than the real optical depth.